Space Jam: A New Legacy beats Black Widow to top North American box office

 Sony's Escape Room: Tournament Of Champions opened in third place with US$8.4 million from 2,815 locations.

-Though on par with industry expectations, its three-day debut marks a steep decline from its predecessor, Escape Room (2019), which debuted to US$18 million and ended its box office run with US$57 million.
-The sequel cost US$15 million to produce, an increase from the first film's US$9 million price tag.
+Though on a par with industry expectations, its three-day debut marks a steep decline from its predecessor, Escape Room (2019), which debuted to US$18 million and ended its box-office run with US$57 million.

 At No. 4, Universal's Fast And Furious sequel F9 pulled in US$7.6 million in its fourth weekend of release, bringing its overall domestic tally to US$154 million.